 How do residents register to vote?

-A person may register to vote on a form provided by Division of Elections using one of the following methods: in person before a registration official or through a voter registration agency such as DMV, Department of Health and Social Services, or Commerce; via the division’s website; by mail; or by fax.
+A person may register to vote on a form provided by Division of Elections on its website, and submit it in person, by mail or by fax. the form can also be completed in person before a registration official or through a voter registration agency, such as the Department of Motor Vehicles (DMV) or the Department of Health and Social Services (DHSS).

 How is residency determined?

 Residents must be registered 30 days before the election if they want to vote in the election.
 The Division of Elections updates the voter registration list to reflect those people who registered in time to vote in the election.
 Residents who register to vote after the 30-day limit will not be on the Master Voter Registration list.
 The Division of Elections determines a voter's residency under the rules outlined in AS 15.05.020.
 Contact the Division of Elections if there are questions about residency.